PingWer/FGSEditor/README.md

 3. Extract the archive and run the executable.

 ### Build from Source
-You can build it from source using the .bat that uses pyinstaller.
+To build the project, simply run the provided .bat file, which utilizes PyInstaller.

 ## 🤝 Contributing
 Contributions are always welcome!
 Feel free to open an issue to report bugs or request features, or submit a Pull Request if you'd like to contribute directly to the code.